-House Remodeling and Renovations Near You in Arlington, Virginia.
+House Remodeling and Renovations Close to Arlington, Virginia.

 Arlington County is an urban county in the Commonwealth of Virginia, the second-largest principal city of the Washington metropolitan area, often referred to in the region simply as “Arlington” or “Arlington, Virginia”.
 It is the smallest county by area in Virginia and among the smallest by land area in the United States.
 When residents of Arlington look for basement remodeling, home remodeling, home renovations, bathroom remodeling, bathroom renovations, kitchen remodeling, kitchen renovations, custom bathroom remodeling, custom kitchen remodeling, and condominium remodeling, they call Glickman Design Build.
 Since 1975, Glickman Design Build has specialized in remodeling projects in the Arlington area, so we know everything there is to know about building here.

 For over 30 years, the Arlington government has pursued a development strategy of concentrating much of its new development near transit facilities, encouraging mixed-use, pedestrian, and transit-oriented development.
 In 2002, Arlington received the EPA’s National Award for Smart Growth Achievement for “Overall Excellence in Smart Growth,” and in 2005, the County implemented an affordable housing ordinance that requires most developers to contribute significant affordable housing resources, either in units or through a cash contribution, in order to obtain the highest allowable amounts of increased building density in new development projects, most of which are planned near Metrorail station areas.